owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ::

  encryption
-  encryption:change-key-storage-root   Change key storage root encryption:decrypt-all               Disable server-side encryption and
-                                       decrypt all files
-  encryption:disable                   Disable encryption
-  encryption:enable                    Enable encryption
-  encryption:enable-master-key         Enable the master key.
-Only available
-                                       for fresh installations with no existing
-                                       encrypted data!
-There is also no way to disable it again. encryption:encrypt-all               Encrypt all files for all users encryption:list-modules              List all available encryption modules encryption:migrate                   initial migration to encryption 2.0 encryption:recreate-master-key       Replace existing master key with new one.
+  encryption:change-key-storage-root  Change key storage root encryption:decrypt-all              Disable server-side encryption and decrypt all files encryption:disable                  Disable encryption encryption:enable                   Enable encryption encryption:encrypt-all              Encrypt all files for all users encryption:list-modules             List all available encryption modules encryption:migrate                  initial migration to encryption 2.0 encryption:recreate-master-key      Replace existing master key with new one.
+Encrypt the file system with
+                                      newly created master key
+  encryption:select-encryption-type   Select the encryption type.
+The encryption types available are: masterkey and
-                                       Encrypt the file system with newly created master key. encryption:set-default-module        Set the encryption default module encryption:show-key-storage-root     Show current key storage root encryption:status                    Lists the current status of encryption
+                                      user-keys.
+There is also no way to disable it again. encryption:set-default-module       Set the encryption default module encryption:show-key-storage-root    Show current key storage root encryption:status                   Lists the current status of encryption

 ``encryption:status`` shows whether you have active encryption, and your default encryption module.
 To enable encryption you must first enable the Encryption app, and then run ``encryption:enable``: